MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

 ```

 ]
-and the settings file for the Loudness calculation can be printed:
+and the settings file for e.g.~the Loudness calculation can be printed:

 #block[
 ```python